 Los Cabos and Almería are coastal cities that suffer from a lack of freshwater sources.
 Their geographical context has pushed them to search for sustainable water management options that take advantage of their location while creating more efficient distribution processes to reduce costs for the city and its residents.

 During the visit from Los Cabos to Almería, the Mexican delegates learned that many of the water challenges they are currently facing were solved by Almería through a PPP with Aqualia, who leads the management of its integral water cycle.
 This PPP has become a mechanism for Almería to improve potable water quality, conservation, and efficient distribution.
 The critical balance between the City of Almería regulating the pricing and management of water and that of the Spanish company working to be profitable has resulted in the continuous improvement of the system.
 Aqualia has created innovative solutions that benefit residents, such as new ways to pay for the service, text messaging to inform households about planned work, and a system that will transform sewage water into gas to fuel city vehicles.
 After the learning exchange, Los Cabos and Almería agreed to include water cycle management as a priority in their Urban Cooperation Plan (UCAP), a planning tool that determines the cooperation roadmap between the cities.

-This partnership is a clear example of the European Union’s IURC Program’s accomplished objectives, adding value and improving people’s quality of life by exchanging best practices and quadruple helix collaborations.
+This partnership, which was made possible thanks to the support of the IUC’s North American team, is a clear example of the European Union’s IURC Programme’s accomplished objectives, adding value and improving people’s quality of life by exchanging best practices and quadruple helix collaborations.
 In the long term, this results in social development and positive environmental and economic impact.

-Learn more about the International Urban and Regional Cooperation Program at www.iurc.eu.
+Learn more about the International Urban and Regional Cooperation Programme at www.iurc.eu.